kevinfarrugia/code-splitting-demo/readme.md

 ### Will `export * from "./my-module"` be tree-shaken?

 ❌ No, using `export * from "./my-module"` means that any named export in `./my-module` will be included in the chunk and is strongly discouraged.
-If you use default exports and have your linters setup correctly, then this syntax isn't even permitted.
+If you use default exports and have your linter setup correctly, then this syntax isn't even permitted.

 The example code includes a component [**Page3**](https://github.com/kevinfarrugia/code-splitting-demo/blob/master/src/js/components/page3/index.jsx) which uses named exports and also exports an unused component [**../glider-named-export**](https://github.com/kevinfarrugia/code-splitting-demo/blob/master/src/js/components/glider-named-export/index.jsx).
 The resultant chunk includes the contents of both **../glider-named-export** and **../glider**, even if only one of the components is actually being used.
 There are no linting errors apart from `import/prefer-default-export`, making this issue with tree-shaking difficult to debug & identify.

 ### Does this work with critical (inlined) CSS?

-✅ Of course it does.
+✅ Yes it does.

 The configuration used in this demo inlines a single critical CSS file which includes all critical CSS defined across the project.
 This is done using the following code inside **scripts/webpack.config.js**: